See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation. Book a demo to see it in action.

 Here are the main criteria used:

-And because Nova builds, deploys, and maintains each system in-house, your setup keeps working long after launch.
 Our system cut ticket volumes by up to 47% for some clients, while reducing review time by over 90% for others.

 Curious to see more of our results?
 Browse our case studies here.